BEagle1984/silverback/docs/_docs/2-configuration/202-outbound.md

     services
         .AddBus()

-        // Setup the background task manager using the database
+        // Setup the lock manager using the database
         // to handle the distributed locks
-        .AddDbBackgroundTaskManager<MyDbContext>()
+        .AddDbDistributedLockManager<MyDbContext>()

         .AddBroker<KafkaBroker>(options => options
             .AddDbOutboundConnector<MyDbContext>()
-            .AddDbOutboundWorker<MyDbContext>());
-    ...
-}

-public void Configure(BusConfigurator busConfigurator, OutboundQueueWorker outboundWorker, IApplicationLifetime appLifetime) {
-    busConfigurator
-        .Connect(endpoints => endpoints
-            .AddOutbound<IIntegrationEvent>(
-                new KafkaProducerEndpoint("catalog-events")
-                {
-                    ...
-                }));

             // Start processing the outbound queue:
-    // -> take appLifetime.ApplicationStopping as cancellation token
             // -> sleep 500 milliseconds when the queue is empty
-    // -> check if the lock is gone every 1 seconds (= the running instance was stopped and we need to take over) outboundWorker.StartProcessing(
+            // -> check if the lock is gone every 1 seconds (= the running instance was stopped and we need to take over) .AddDbOutboundWorker<MyDbContext>(
-        appLifetime.ApplicationStopping,
                 TimeSpan.FromMilliseconds(500),
                 new Background.DistributedLockSettings(
                     acquireRetryInterval: TimeSpan.FromSeconds(1))
-        );
+                ));
+    ...
 }
 ```